Hobogrammer/fizzbuzzbeyond/README.md

 fizzbuzzbeyond
 ==============

-Fizz Buzz and a little extra
+Small project implementing the famous fizzbuzz problem and a second extensible, OO version of the same.